-We are thrilled to announce that our first community development project, the Shanto Community Library and Learning Center, is fully funded and 90% completed as of September 2018.
+We are thrilled to announce that our first community development project, the follow Shanto Community Library and Learning Center, is fully funded and completed!

 A few years ago, SHAPEthiopia‘s director, Desalegn Daka, came to us with his dream of building a library in his hometown of Shanto.
 Shanto is the administrative center of Damot Pulasa Woreda.
-It is a very rural district which consists of 23 villages, 118,000 people, and currently has no library.
-It was Desalegn’s vision to build a large community library that would not only provide books and increase literacy, but would also provide a safe, well-lit space for children and other community members to meet and study.
+It is a very rural district which consists of 23 villages, 140,000 people, and prior to this project had no library.
+It was Desalegn’s vision to build a large community library that would not only http://riversideretreatyangshuo.com/news/news-104.html provide books and increase literacy, but would also provide a safe, well-lit space for children and other community members to meet and study.
 Partners With Ethiopia funded the project.
 Our partner, SHAPEthiopia, implemented the project.
 They worked directly with the local government to obtain the land.
 The building was constructed by a local Ethiopian construction company.
 All furniture was sourced locally.

 The Shanto Community Library & Learning Center was built in four phases.